The Making of An Explorer Gene: Her Story

 I read about the TEFL Certificate, the school for which the ad was promoting, and some delightful stories of people who had done it, and then fell into a drunken stupor on my Ashley Furniture four-poster bed.
 The room was spinning and the words, “Teach English Abroad” were dancing in the cartoon cloud above me.

-The next morning, charged with bad coffee (I didn’t know it then) and a shower, I picked up the phone to call the TEFL school in Chicago.
+The next morning, charged with bad coffee (I didn’t know it then), ibuprofen, and a shower, I picked up the phone to call the TEFL school in Chicago.
 The man on the phone explained the process to get certified, which included an 8-week online course, followed by two weeks of volunteer teaching at an English language school, and guess what?
 A class started next week!
 For a mere $1100!
 Then he asked me the grand-daddy question of them all……where was I interested in teaching?

 Gulp.
 I had no idea.
 France was out.
 I had already read that it was difficult to get a teaching job in Western Europe.